CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/RDP-over-HTTP-Workaround.md

 #### If you are using Firefox broser, then please follow the below steps:

+In the Menu bar at the top of the screen, click Firefox and select Preferences.
- -> Click the Tools menu from the top toolbar.
+-> Click the menu button and select Options.
- -> Choose Options.
- -> Click the Privacy tab.
+-> Select the Privacy & Security panel.
- -> Under "History" select "Use custom settings for history" from the drop-down menu beside "Firefox will."
- -> Ensure that the checkboxes for "Accept cookies from sites" and "Accept third-party cookies" are both checked.
- -> Click OK.
+-> To allow cookies, make sure that the Check-Box for "Cookies" is unchecked.
+-> Close the page.
+Any changes you've made will automatically be saved.

 # Contact Support: